School of Fine Arts

 Art

-The School of Fine Arts provides a foundation of knowledge and skills in Digital Animation or Graphic Design.
-Students may elect the following degree programs: Bachelor of Fine Arts in Digital Animation or the Bachelor of Fine Arts in Graphic Design.
+Students may choose the following degree programs: Bachelor of Fine Arts in Digital Animation or the Bachelor of Fine Arts in Graphic Design.
 Students may minor in Art History, Digital Animation, Graphic Design, or Interactive Design.
 The B.F.A. degree is considered a professional degree and is recommended to anyone intending to enroll in graduate study (M.F.A.) or work in the professional world of art.

 Foundation courses and historical-critical studies are an integral part of each program.
-They introduce the student to a wide variety of media and techniques while providing opportunities to deal with problems related to professional practice.
-Historical-critical studies acquaint the student with artistic styles, movements, and aesthetic problems in art and place them in historical perspective.
+They introduce students to a wide variety of media and techniques while providing opportunities to deal with problems related to professional practice.
+Historical-critical studies acquaint the student with artistic styles, movements, and aesthetic problems in art and place them in historical perspectives.

-Studio workshops, critiques, seminars, and lectures by professional artists and scholars, as well as field trips to the numerous galleries and museums in the St. Joseph/Kansas City area, are an integral part of many class experiences.
+Studio workshops, critiques, seminars, and lectures by professional artists and scholars, as well as field trips to the numerous galleries and museums in the St. Joseph/Kansas City area, are integral parts of many class experiences.

 Advisement